 - Emotionally Stable

 1. Competency – Giftedness rates right next to Character.
 We believe that quality attracts quality.
 Our standard for skill is very high.
 A high level of skill helps to remove many unnecessary distractions that hinder people from coming into a deeper more meaningful worship experience.
 The more skilled we are as a team the less chance for distractions.

-2. Consecrated – Each person in the worship ministry must be a devoted follower of Christ and spiritually prepared to lead.
+2. Consecrated – Each person in the worship ministry must be a devoted (Born Again) follower of Christ and spiritually prepared to lead.
 We accept individuals into the Worship ministry who have totally consecrated their giftings to the service of the Kingdom of God.
-Therefore, according to (Romans 12:1; Ps 1:1-6; Ps 26:4,5,8; Pro 6:27,28; 2Cor 6:14-18; 2Cor 7:1; 2Thess 3:6) we do not accept musicians or singers as a member of a worship team who currently perform in bars, clubs, or similar questionable venues.
+Therefore, according to (Romans 12:1; Ps 1:1-6; Ps 26:4,5,8; Pro 6:27,28; 2Cor 6:14-18; 2Cor 7:1; 2Thess 3:6) we do not accept musicians or singers as a member of a worship team who currently perform in secular or questionable venues.
 Members of the worship ministry must exemplify the following characteristics:

 - Accepted Jesus Christ as Savior and Lord